chrzaszcz/ex_doctor/README.md

 In the example above `fib(2)` was called twice and `fib(1)` was called 3 times, what already shows that the recursive implementation is suboptimal.

-There is also `top_call_trees/1` that takes a map of options with the following keys:
+There is also `:tr.top_call_trees/1`, which takes a [map of options](https://hexdocs.pm/erlang_doctor/0.2.3/tr.html#t:top_call_trees_options/0), including:
-- `output` is `:reduced` by default, but it can be set to `:complete` where subtrees of already listed trees are also listed.
+- `output` - `:reduced` by default, but it can be set to `:complete` where subtrees of already listed trees are also listed.
-- `min_count` is the minimum number of times a tree has to occur to be listed, the default is 2.
+- `min_count` - minimum number of times a tree has to occur to be listed, the default is 2.
-- `min_time` is the minimum accumulated time for a tree, by default there is no minimum.
+- `min_time` - minimum accumulated time for a tree, by default there is no minimum.
-- `max_size` is the maximum number of trees presented, the default is 10.
+- `max_size` - maximum number of trees presented, the default is 10.

 As an exercise, try calling `:tr.top_call_trees(%{min_count: 1000})` for `fib(20)`.